Midguard-Network/minecraft-simple-web/README.md

 # Minecraft Simple Website Configuration Documentation

-This document provides a detailed explanation of the configuration file for Midguard Network.
+This document provides a detailed explanation of the configuration file for Minecraft Simple Website.
 The configuration file contains settings that control the application's behavior, appearance, and integrations.

 ## Configuration Structure